 7. What makes up the didactic portion of your program?

 We use the Neurologic Physical Therapy Professional Education Consortium for our didactic training.
-You are required to attend all webinars and two onsite four day courses held in California.
-Tuition for the program is paid by the program, however the resident is responsible for flight, hotel and food on their own which is not negotiable and required for this program.
-Please see our website for further information on the clinic and also on the Neurologic Consortium program found at: http://ptneuroconsortium.org/
+You are required to attend all webinars and two onsite four-day courses held in California.
+Tuition for the program is provided by the Residency Program, however the resident is responsible for flight, hotel and food on their own which is not negotiable and required for this program.
+Please see the website for further information on the clinic and also on the Neurologic Consortium Program found at: http://ptneuroconsortium.org/

 8. Are there any other didactic learning opportunities available in addition to the Neurologic Consortium?